 Although this Ordinance Section refers to suspending a vendor license due to a special event, it does not indicate the authorization or existence of a one day special event license.
 It does however specify that a "recognized licensed vendor who has a designated site shall have first right to bid on a special event.
-Said vendor shall pay an equal share of the expenses for the cost the City would incur for this event to occur, providing said vendor agrees to comply with the specifications of the Commissioner of Parks, Recreation and Youth Programs to vend at said site or location".
+Said vendor shall pay an equal share of the expenses for the cost the City would incur for this event to occur, providing the vendor agrees to comply with the specifications of the Commissioner of Parks, Recreation and Youth Programs to vend at said site or location."

-As a result, the Office of the City Auditor requested additional documentation to be provided by the Commissioner of Parks and Recreation or the Common Council supporting the creation, validation and approved fee calculation &/or schedule for a One Day Special Event License.
-However, to date no supporting documentation has been forwarded to the Office of the City Auditor, strengthening the City Auditor's opinion that there is no valid One Days Special Event License on the books.
+As a result, the Office of the City Auditor requested additional documentation, to be provided by the Commissioner of Parks and Recreation from the Common Council supporting the creation, validation and approved fee calculation &/or schedule for a One Day Special Event License.
+However to date no supporting documentation has been forwarded to the Office of the City Auditor, strengthening the City Auditor's opinion that there is no valid One Day Special Event license on the books.

-At this time, the Office of the City Auditor recommends removing the One Days Special Event licensing fee from the Food Vendor License application, until this license can be properly clarified, documented and approved by the Common Council as a separate license; so the City can accurately track how many food vendors participate at each event and to accurately calculate the shared expense for the cost the City would incur for this event to occur, as stated in the City Charter.
+At this time, the Office of the City Auditor recommends removing the One Day Special Event licensing fee from the Food Vendor License application, until this license can be properly clarified.
+Once clarified it can be documented and approved by the Common Council as a separate license allowing the City to accurately track how many food vendors participate at each event and to calculate the shared expense for the cost the City would incur for this event, as stated in the City Charter.
+As a second alternative, perhaps the Administration might consider creating a separate license called "One Day Special Events".